python-streamz/streamz/docs/source/core.rst

 As we call the ``write_to_database`` function on our parsed JSON data it produces a future for us to signal that the writing process has finished.
-Streamz will ensure tha this future is passed all the way back to the ``source.emit`` call, so that user code at the start of our pipeline can await on it.
+Streamz will ensure that this future is passed all the way back to the ``source.emit`` call, so that user code at the start of our pipeline can await on it.
 This allows us to avoid buildup even in very large and complex streams.
 We always pass futures back to ensure responsiveness.